 When you live with co-occurring disorders, it may seem difficult to make progress on any plan for the future.
 Going to school or keeping a job can be twice as hard under the influence of drugs and alcohol.
 Getting help from a dual diagnosis treatment plan can help you control your emotions so that you can build those strong inter-personal relationships that make other parts of life easier.

-- Counseling and Support Groups
+Counseling & Support Groups

 As a part of your rehabilitation program, dual diagnosis allows you to participate in individual therapy, mutual support groups and family counseling.
 You may be surprised how much of a role your loved ones can play in your recovery and how much you can learn from others who are also in recovery.

-- Treatment of the Mind, Body and Soul
+Treatment Of The Mind, Body & Soul

 Some dual diagnosis treatment programs also employ holistic treatments such as yoga, message therapy, meditation and nutritional counseling to help you find the right balance, remain positive and lead a substance-free lifestyle.

 Understanding the benefits can certainly help you or your loved ones on the road to recovery.
 No matter how difficult or overwhelming it might be, there is always a treatment program to help you discontinue substance use and stay focused on recovery.
+For more information, please give Aquila Recovery a call at 202.618.9125 or contact us online.